 Systems Neuroscience

-We take our cues from the modular structure of brain networks, where each region builds its own partial model of the world, and regions communicate and co-operate dynamically.
-Local learning and memory, combined with controlled communication between modules, allows for a far more efficient and scalable machine learning system than is found in current Deep Learning systems.
+We take our cues from the efficient processing of brain networks, where only small portions of the network are active at a time.
+Local learning and memory, combined with high levels of sparsity and online learning, allows for a far more efficient and scalable machine learning system than current Deep Learning systems.

 Machine Learning